 Benefits to keeping a cat litter box in your washroom include: 1.
 Cat litter smells won’t bother you as much there (we’re used to bathrooms being smelly places), 2.
 Stray litter should be contained to this one room only, 3.
 It won’t matter quite so much if the floors are covered in litter, 4.
 The litter itself will likely be easier to clean as bathrooms don’t often have carpet, and tile is exceptionally easy to mop up if there are accidents, 5.
 Bathrooms aren’t high trafficked or loud areas, so kitty will probably be grateful for the peace that the bathroom affords.

 If you like the litter box you currently have and just don’t want to see it, you might want to try making room for the box at the bottom of a utility closet.
-Obviously, you’ll need to make sure the utility closet stays ajar, or grab a cat door flap to put into the bottom of the door, but this could be a really excellent option in case you like the idea of a hidden cat litter box, but need a lot more space, say for more than one litter box or for a fairly big automatic self-cleaning litter robot.
+Obviously, you’ll need to make sure the utility closet stays ajar, or grab an interior cat door, like the Purrfect Portal to put into the bottom of the door, but this could be a really excellent option in case you like the idea of a hidden cat litter box, but need a lot more space, say for more than one litter box or for a fairly big automatic self-cleaning litter robot.
 Another upside to this system: stray litter should really be contained, which for someone who hates stray litter as much as I do, could be an enormous benefit.

 You could definitely also keep the litter box in a clothes closet if you like, but my worry in that case would be over the smells from the cat litter getting into your clothing.
 Not a fun thing to have to deal with!
 But if you have a whole closet dedicated to paperwork, miscellaneous storage, or shoes, the combination could work out.
 No fabrics means nothing for the smells to cling onto.